 There are a lot of other people selling 4WD Robots.
 We encourage you to look closely at them and compare.

-- Our Frames: Our frames are aircraft aluminum.
+- 1 Our Frames: Our frames are made of durable aircraft aluminum.
 They are laser cut then fully welded and gusseted.
 They can handle virtually anything you dish out to them.
 They are not light gauge sheet metal or plastic.

-- Our Wheel mounts: With the exception of the DM ATRs, our wheels are mounted on shafts that are supported by heavy duty sealed ball bearings.
+- 2 Our Wheel mounts: With the exception of the DM ATRs, our wheels are mounted on shafts that are supported by heavy duty sealed ball bearings.
 The DB Heavy Duty and DB Heavy Duty Enclosed ATRs have two bearings per shaft.
 Our competitors mount the wheels directly to the motors.
 The motors, however, are not rated to handle any significant load or impact when configured like this.
-Don't be embarrassed by getting a robot whose wheels fall off

-- Our Gear Motors: We use 24VDC planetary gear motors with steel gears.
+- 3 Our Gear Motors: We use 24VDC planetary gear motors with steel gears.
 24VDC equals more power at less current.
 Our gear housings are very stout and can take the abuse.
-We tested other gear motors and sometimes did not even get a full battery charge before the motors were smoked or the plastic gears or sintered metal gears were wasted
+We tested other gear motors and sometimes did not even get a full battery charge before the motors were smoked or the plastic or sintered metal gears were wasted.

-- Our Knowledge: We love robotics, its what we do.
+- 5 Our Knowledge: We love robotics, it's what we do.
 We will be glad to help you with your needs whether its a custom robot or standard kit.

 Back to Top